Drug DUI Lawyer

-While many instances of driving under the influence (DUI) involve alcohol, in Virginia, drivers can be charged with Driving Under the Influence of Drugs (DUID) if they operate a motor vehicle with a specified amount of drugs or a combination of drugs and alcohol in their system.
-If you have been arrested for DUID in Virginia, contact the defense attorneys at S.L.
+While many instances of driving under the influence (DUI) involve alcohol, drivers can also get charged with driving under the influence of drugs (DUID) if they operate a motor vehicle with a specified amount of drugs or a combination of drugs and alcohol in their system.
+If you have been arrested for DUID in Alexandria, VA, contact our defense lawyer at S.L.
 England, PLLC by calling (202) 759-2333 today!

-Virginia law is clear that it is illegal to operate a motor vehicle while under the influence of any intoxicating substance that impairs the ability to drive safely.
-Because drugs cannot be detected with a breath test, if a law enforcement officer suspects that you are driving while under the influence of drugs, the officer may take your blood with or without your consent.
+Alexandria, VA law clearly prohibits operating a motor vehicle while under the influence of any intoxicating substance that impairs the ability to drive safely.
+However, because drugs cannot be detected with a breath test, a law enforcement officer who suspects that you are driving while under the influence of drugs may take your blood sample with or without your consent.

-To be charged with DUID, the threshold amounts per liter of blood are:
+To be charged with DUID in Alexandria, VA the threshold amounts per liter of blood are:

 - 0.02 milligrams of cocaine